CTSRD-CHERI/cheribsd/README.md

 # CheriBSD

-CheriBSD extends FreeBSD/BERI to implement memory protection and software compartmentalization features supported by the CHERI ISA.
+CheriBSD extends FreeBSD to implement memory protection and software compartmentalization features supported by the CHERI ISA.
-FreeBSD/BERI is a port of the open-source FreeBSD operating system that extends support for the Bluespec Extensible RISC implementation (BERI).
+CheriBSD includes support for CHERI extensions to the MIPS and RISC-V architectures.
 To build and run CheriBSD we recommend using the [cheribuild](https://github.com/CTSRD-CHERI/cheribuild) script.